Police misconduct: France

-Recent social movements ("Gilets jaunes", 2019-2020 strikes against the pension system reform) brought to light a certain culture of violence ingrained within French police, particularly CRS.
+Recent social movements ("Gilets jaunes", 2019-2020 strikes against the pension system reform) brought to light a certain culture of violence ingrained within French police, particularly the CRS.
 Although French President Emmanuel Macron denied police brutality and the use of this term, he acknowledged that there have been some "individual errors" that shouldn't tarnish the police corps as a whole.

 A French newspaper has tracked various serious injuries that occurred during the yellow vests movement.
 The death of a French deliveryman from a heart attack in January 2020 in Paris, after police restraining him in a prone position following a traffic stop, prompted a debate in France over controversial restraint techniques used by police.

 Police interventions are mostly to prevent violent actions from members of radical and anarchists groups ("black blocs"), but an important number of bystanders, journalists, and firefighters have also been targeted by the police.

 United Nations High Commissioner on Human rights Michelle Bachelet compared the use of force in France to that seen in protests in Sudan and Haiti; in March 2019, the UN opened a formal inquiry into the use of police violence against France.

 The right to film police was made known when the "Sécurité Globale" (Global security) law was put under review by the French Parliament.

 Hong Kong

 India

-It is believed that corruption among the Indian Police Service is pervasive and goes up to the top brass.
+Corruption is found at all levels of the Indian Police Service.
 Reform has been made difficult with honest officers pressured by powerful local officials and suffer punitive transfers and threats while corrupt officers receive promotions.
 An example is the transfer of Kiran Bedi for giving a parking ticket to the Prime Ministers car.

 A number of officers face charges in Central Bureau of Investigation cases and disciplinary proceedings but it is alleged that no notable action under the penal provisions is taken.
 With citizens who are not aware of laws of India, police of Andhra pradesh can shout, swear and be verbally abusive.
 They are also corrupted by organized crime groups called "factionalists" in Rayalaseema.
 Some of the past scandals include murder, sexual harassment, sex-on-tape scandal, dowry harassment, fraud and fake killing encounter.